slaclab/indico-slac/README.md

 services except for `indico-celery`, latter adds `indico-celery` to the set.
-There should be only one instance of `indico-celery` service in the whole cluster, so `docker-compose-celery.yml` should be used on only one host, all other hosts shoud use `docker-compose.yml`.
+There should be only one instance of `indico-celery` service in the whole cluster, so `docker-compose-celery.yml` should be used on only one host, all other hosts shoud use `docker-compose.yml`. `docker-compose-celery.yml` needs services from `docker-compose.yml` so it has to be run as:

+    docker-compose -f docker-compose.yml -f docker-compose-celery.yml ...

 The files have to be copied and modified to a specific environment as they contain paths of the host folders bound to image volumes.
+They need one environment variable to be set before starting containers, `WORKER_USER` which provides UIG:GID pair for the user in worker containers, e.g.:

+    export WORKER_USER=$(id -u indico):$(id -g indico)